pymacaron/pymacaron-core/README.rst

 Given a set of Swagger specifications describing the APIs of these services, Klue Client-Server will populate a Flask app with auto-generated server endpoints for all specified routes, as well as generate client libraries for every client API.
-Both client and server stubs handles marshaling/unmarshaling of json documents to and from objects modeled upon the Swagger definitions for each API, as well as provide format verifications of these objects.
+Both client and server stubs handle marshaling/unmarshaling of json documents to and from objects modeled upon the Swagger definitions for each API, as well as provide format verifications of these objects.